-The results also show that BT-001 can be used in many indications as monotherapy and in combination with anti-PD-1/PD-L1 therapies, including in tumors resistant to treatments due to their low immune capacity.
+These results also show that BT-001 can be used as monotherapy in many indications and in combination with anti-PD-1/PD-L1 therapies, including in "cold" tumors resistant to Immune checkpoint inhibitors, administered systemically.
 Finally, they show that the production of anti-CTLA-4 antibodies specifically in the tumor should improve tolerance by reducing the systemic exposure of this class of immune checkpoint inhibitor.